elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 As you can see, the block and baseof system gives Hugo some powerful flexibility to create modular websites with ease.

 ## How Context Works In Hugo

+👉 **NEW:** [[Video] Output Structured Data Using Hugo, YAML, and Frontmatter](/blog/2022/09/frontmatter-data-and-hugo-templates/ "Learn about Hugo context and outputting structured data using frontmatter parameters")

 Context is probably the single most important concept to grasp with Hugo.
 It is the foundation of what makes Hugo so powerful.
 If you do not come from a programming background, context will most likely be a bit more difficult to grasp.
 Without over complicating it, context is just the currently focused bit of information in an array of similar pieces of information.